tz70s/spark-ex/README.md

-# sparkml-ex
+# spark-ex
-Practices for SparkML.
+Practices for Spark.